petergolde/IOF2018-ControlDescriptions/README.md

 # IOF2018-ControlDescriptions

+__NOTE: This repository corresponds to a pre-release IOF Draft.
+It will be updated to correspond to the final standard when the IOF releases it.__

 This repository contains images corresponding to the IOF 2018 Control Description Standard.
 These images are are identical to those used by the software program Purple Pen (http://purple-pen.org).